deciduously/tictactoe-hs/haskell-in-english.md

 [7] This was actually one of my bigger beefs with Haskell as a beginner.
 In other languages, I've gotten used to choosing descriptive (but still short) names for any bindings I create.
 It seems, though, that Good Haskell Style involves lots and lots of single-letter stand-ins, which goes against every instinct I have.
 I feel this inhibits readability for little gain - Haskell is terse enough as it is.
 I'd be interested to hear thoughts about this for more experienced Haskellers.

 [8] Well, more dumb - TicTacToe isn't exactly a groundbreaking paragon of high strategy to begin with

+[FOOTNOTE] In the interest of full disclosure, I brushed off my skillz for this post and added the numbers instead of underscores and the printout for the computer player

 [9] If this is a copyrighted phrase a) I'm sorry and b) come at me, bruh